-Now, growth stage companies have tools to find the best twitch streamers to promote their brands, but many questions still remain.
+Now, growth stage companies have tools to find the best twitch streamers to promote their brands, but many questions still remain about Twitch sponsorships.

 Twitch is a video live-streaming platform.
-It mainly focuses on video game live streaming, including the fast growing eSports scene (Esports Marketing is also on the rise).
-Alongside gaming and esports, you can find loads of music, art, podcasts, talk shows and In real life content.
-The whole site is consumed either via video on demand or live.
+It mainly focuses on video game live streaming, including the fast growing eSports scene.
+Alongside gaming and esports, you can find music, art, podcasts, talk shows and In real life content.
+The whole site is consumed either via video on demand or live streamed.

 Many streamers have grown huge audiences of highly engaged viewers and are amongst the international superstars of the internet era.
-However, there is a huge number of with small, niche audiences.
+Perhaps more interestingly though, is a huge number of streamers with small, niche audiences.
 These audiences are very receptive to advertising on Twitch and harness huge buying power.

 With such a concentrated number of young males with clear interests in the topics they follow, Twitch holds the key to an often elusive audience.
 It’s very difficult to reach.

-Reddit with limited options in ad placements has a community fighting viciously against most branded content.
-Instagram reaching a female group, Tiktok and others jumping deeper into the teen and child category.
+Reddit has limited options in ad placements and a community fighting viciously against most branded content.
+Pinterest reaches a majority female group.
+Tiktok and others jumping deeper into the teen and child category.
 Twitch is the perfect place to reach excitable young men with a lot of buying power.

 Twitch viewers are highly engaged with the platform.
 There is an incredible amount of interaction between viewers and streamers, discussions amongst viewers themselves and conversations that carry well into mainstream news and other social platforms.
 This is a huge benefit to brands, who hope to maximize their reach and potential for acquisitions.